kudobuilder/kudo/keps/0027-force-pod-reload-parameters.md

 ## Summary

-This KEP describes the addition of a flag for parameters that controls the forced pod reloading
+This KEP describes a feature to allow detailed control when templated pods in a stateful set are restarted when parameters that are not used in the template change.

 ## Motivation

-KUDO has a feature to automatically restart Pods of Deployments or StatefulSets if a KUDO-Parameter is changed.
+KUDO currently has a feature that automatically restarts Pods of Deployments or StatefulSets if any KUDO-Parameter is changed.
 This is often required as a Parameter can change a value in a ConfigMap that is used by the Pods.
 If the Pods are not restarted the change is propagated to the Pods, but as most applications are not aware of changing config files they require a restart.
 This can also be solved by other Controllers, for example [Reloader](https://github.com/stakater/Reloader).